Barbie Hsu: Career

 Musically, after leaving Famous Records in 1997, they mainly focused on hosting and did not release an album for four years, until Pervert Girls (變態少女) in 2001, their first album as A.S.O.S. but also their last as a group.
 They signed a one-year record deal with a relatively small label Skyhigh Entertainment in exchange for the creative carte blanche over the album, where Barbie and Dee wrote all the compositions and lyrics.
 Initially produced by Sandee Chan before she was replaced by Mavis Fan, the album was a gothic fantasia that was overlooked upon release, but was later reassessed for its avant-garde experimentation and revived on social media.
 In 2010, Barbie, Dee, and Mavis Fan debuted Shorty Tall (小小大), with Barbie serving as artistic director and overseeing visual and costume design.
 The group, which had been in contemplation for years, performed only twice that year, at the Kangsi concerts in Beijing and Shenyang.
 Barbie, Dee, Mavis and Aya Liu, who sometimes called themselves the Four Sisters (四姐妹) and performed together, released two songs, "Girls' Party" (姐妹們的聚會) in 2001 and "Girls Journey" (姐妹們的旅行) in 2019, both celebrating their friendship.
 Outside of her group activities, Hsu sporadically released songs, such as the duet "Let Me Love You" (讓我愛你) with Vic Chou, the single "Diamond" (鑽石) with her own lyrics, and the duet "Sweetheart" (心肝寶貝) with Richie Jen.
 The three songs, respectively, served as the theme songs for the TV dramas Mars (2004), Summer's Desire (2010) and the film Adventure of the King (2010).
 She appeared in music videos, such as Shin's "Before the Dawn" (黎明之前), Show Lo's "Self-Hypnosis" (自我催眠) and "Waist Support" (撐腰), and Shawn Yue's "We are Actually Familiar" (其實我們很熟).
 She also wrote lyrics for other singers such as Mavis Fan, Josie Ho, and Dee.
 In 2015, Barbie and Dee reunited for their breakout song, "Ten-Minute Love," at the live house Legacy Taipei during Dee's first solo concert.

-Yes, I admit it.
 Back when we were filming and Shan Cai started flip-flopping, I went to Director Tsai and said, "Shan Cai is the worst!
 I can't stand her — how am I supposed to play this?"
 The director spent forever trying to talk me down: "She's young, she doesn't understand love yet… she's just a regular girl suddenly being chased by two super-hot guys — of course she's confused…" Honestly?
 Halfway through filming, I really didn't like Shan Cai anymore.
 But I still did my best to make sure the audience wouldn't hate her too much.
-Audiences back then were pretty forgiving — and they let Shan Cai off the hook.
-Who knew the drama would get re-aired decades later and suddenly she's getting called out left and right!
-I admit it.
-Shan Cai was kind of a pick-me girl… but I really, really tried to make her likable.
-That's that.